WillCaton2350/WillCaton2350/README.md

 - 👯 I’m looking to collaborate on IOS Dev Projects.
 - 🥂 I recently passed the PCEP exam #PythonProgrammer #Entry-Level
 - 📫 How to reach me: @WillCatonJr_ on Instagram
-- ⚡ Hobbies: 🎷 Saxophone and 🎧 Music Production with a growing interest in 📱 Mobile development.
+- 🎧 Hobbies: Saxophone, Music Production and a growing interest in 📱 UI/UX Mobile development.